 Looking back over Captive growth to today, as a founder, what are you most proud of?

-We built a permanent interactive projection system for the lobby of a studio in Dallas called Dialexa that presented us with a lot of technical challenges that we overcame.
+We built a permanent interactive projection system for the lobby of a studio in Dallas called Dialexa.
+That project presented us with a lot of technical challenges that we overcame.
 The system was designed as a portfolio showcase for them to be able to show off their work to their clients in an immersive experience.
 We built the system so that we can easily update, add or remove case studies from the system via SSL right from our office in Austin.
 The projection required an ultra short-throw distance of just 5’6” to fill a 9’ seamless canvas on a curved wall.
 That presented us with numerous technical challenges that we solved in the end.
 The whole system is operated via an iPad Mini communicating with a small Node server running the projection content which was all built in HTML5 and WebGL.

 The content includes pictures, video, and interactive 3D models that are all controllable with an iPad Mini, and all of the content parallaxes based on the accelerometer of the iPad.
 We are super proud of what we built and Dialexa has gotten a great response being able to show that off to prospective clients. (see the Dialexa project here)